 Ph.D. scientists under-represented in Puerto Rico workforce.
-Ph.D. scientists are heavily under-represented in the Puerto Rican labor market, comprising less than 1/20th of 1% or 1 in 2,000 of all workers.
-Scientists represent a fraction of the workforce more than 6 times as small as in the U.S. overall.
-Please see table 15 below.
-Scientists with training in computer and mathematical sciences, and the physical sciences are even more under-represented, as a proportion 28 times and 11 times smaller than in the U.S. If Puerto Rico were an average state, it would have almost 300 Ph.D. level computer scientists, instead of 10.
+Ph.D. scientists comprise less than 1/20th of 1% or 1 in 2,000 of all workers.
+Scientists represent a fraction of the workforce more than 6 times as small as in the U.S. (Please see table 15 below).
+Scientists with training in computer/mathematical sciences and the physical sciences are 28 times and 11 times relatively smaller than in the U.S.